Unit 3 - Practice Quiz

 comparison of present, past and future tenses Medium

-A. He said that he has been planning a trip to Italy.
+A. He said that he will be planning a trip to Italy.

 B. He said that he is planning a trip to Italy.